AdobeDocs/commerce-webapi/src/pages/rest/modules/b2b/negotiable-manage.md

 // `true`, indicating the request was successful
 ```

-Magento creates a negotiable quote in the `Created` state.
+Commerce creates a negotiable quote in the `Created` state.

 ### Submit a negotiable quote to a buyer